Specialties

 - Describe the investigations that can be used to confirm diagnosis of bronchiectasis and cystic fibrosis (CR3)

-- List organisms that exacerbate bronchiectasis and cystic fibrosis and explain how you would choose an antibiotic for patients with exacerbations (CR3)
+- Learn about the organisms that exacerbate bronchiectasis and cystic fibrosis and explain how you would choose an antibiotic for patients with exacerbations (CR3)

-- Describe the role of physiotherapy in the management of cystic fibrosis (CR3)
+- Describe the role of chest physiotherapy in the management of bronchiectasis (CR3)

-- Describe nutritional problems in cystic fibrosis and discuss the management of these (CR3)
+- Describe nutritional problems and their management in cystic fibrosis (CR3)

 - General